 Business Asset Acquisition of MB Kit Systems, Inc. by MB Kit Systems, LLC (A subsidiary of WEISS North America, Inc.)

 MB Kit Systems, LLC.
-(WEISS North America, Inc.) acquires assets of MB Kit Systems Inc., a mechanical hardware solutions provider for industrial applications.WILLOUGHBY, OH, UNITED STATES, January 14, 2020 /EINPresswire.com/ -- Willoughby, OH, January 13, 2020 – MB Kit Systems, LLC. (a subsidiary of WEISS North America, Inc.) has acquired the assets of MB Kit Systems Inc. (Akron, OH), a provider of custom-engineered mechanical hardware solutions for industrial applications.
+(WEISS North America, Inc.) acquires assets of MB Kit Systems Inc., a mechanical hardware solutions provider for industrial applications.WILLOUGHBY, OHIO, UNITED STATES, January 14, 2020 /EINPresswire.com/ -- MB Kit Systems, LLC. (a subsidiary of WEISS North America, Inc.) has acquired the assets of MB Kit Systems Inc. (Akron, OH), a provider of custom-engineered mechanical hardware solutions for industrial applications.

 This acquisition further strengthens WEISS North America’s position in the factory automation industry with the addition of the MB Kit Systems products and services portfolio.
 The result will be to continue to grow the WEISS footprint in North America as well as grow efficiencies and market share for both WEISS and MB Kit Systems at a significant level.